 Sections 13-14: Chapter 38.52 RCW governs emergency management.
-RCW 38.52.040 currently requires Local Emergency Planning Committees (LEPCs) to submit hazardous materials response plans to the State Emergency Response Commission every four years.
-These sections would require LEPCs to develop and submit plans for review when they were updated, but not less than once every five years.
+RCW 38.52.040 currently requires Local Emergency Planning Committees (LEPC) to submit hazardous materials response plans to the State Emergency Response Commission every four years.

+Sections 13 and 14 would require LEPCs to develop and submit plans for review when they were updated, but not less than once every five years.
 This would have no fiscal impact on Ecology.